gnisbetcisco/canopy/README.md

-# acanopy
+# canopy
+Canopy n.
 A Python SDK for Cisco Acano